In Riga you get an understanding of the history. Occupation, Stalin, Hitler and Stalin again

-RIGA, LATVIA: After the Western World and roads to Europe opened 25 years ago, visitors flocked to Riga on low-price-wings for party.
-Now the Latvian capital is far more than guests on unsteady high heels walking the cobblestone streets of the Old Town.
-Riga has become a vibrant cosmopolitan city and a renovated cultural centre – with opera, theatre, modern art and a city centre expanded into new and exciting areas.
+RIGA, LATVIA: After the Western World and roads to Europe opened 30 years ago, visitors flocked to Riga on low-price-wings for party.
+Now the capital is far more than guests on unsteady high heels walking the cobblestone streets of the Old Town.
+Riga has become a vibrant cosmopolitan city and a renovated cultural centre.
+The heart of Riga has opera, theatre, modern art and a city centre of new and exciting areas.
 The difficult past with Stalin, Hitler and new occupation by Stalin is nearly wiped out.
 Now people of Riga wake up to sunshine and horde of relatively peaceful tourists.

 Gothic spires dominate Riga’s cityscape.
-Our search for soul and heart we found the locals are quite and reserved on the outside, but powerful chemistry going on inside its hip bars, modern art and design centres and in cool experimental restaurants.
+In search for soul and heart of Riga we found the locals quite and reserved on the outside, but powerful chemistry going on inside.
+A city with hip bars, modern art and design centres and cool experimental restaurants.

-The artist.
-Ieva Ekmane (27) is one of many new and talented artists.
+Ieva Ekmane is one of many new and talented artists.
 Her working space is located in a former factory with exhibition space in the ground floor.

 “In the beginning I painted only for myself, now I earn money too.
-Twice a year I have exhibitions and normally all artworks are sold out.
+Twice a year I have exhibitions and normally all artworks are sold.
 In this country art has been something important” Ieva says.
 She creates large painting, make glass art and special art for children.

 At a fairly reasonable price level shops and shopping malls are other reasons to visit Riga.
 As a start you should take the elevator to the top of St. Peter’s Basilica and enjoy the overview in all directions.
 At ground level the Old Town reminds me of Stockholm, its bohemian as Prague, has a bit elegance of Paris and is flashy as Moscow.

-The history.
 In Riga you get an understanding of the country’s history.
 Take a tour of the Occupation museum, which provides an insight into how Latvia experienced under the Soviet and Nazi regime.
-One should remember that Latvia was occupied in 1940 and virtually wiped out in 1949 when a large part of the population was deported to Siberia.
+Remember, Latvia was occupied in 1940 and virtually wiped out in 1949 when a large part of the population was deported to Siberia.
 The past with Stalin, Hitler and occupied by Stalin for the second time is not particularly beautiful, just like the building where the museum is housed.

-The Swedish gate, built 1698 is a beautiful and picturesque gateway to the Old Town, and a relic from the time Riga was one of Sweden’s largest cities.
+The Swedish gate, built 1698 is a beautiful and picturesque gateway to the Old Town.
+It´s a relic from the time Riga was one of Sweden’s largest cities.
 Although Riga is reasonably large, it is easy to get an overview of the city with the beautiful facades, narrow streets, atmospheric squares with trees and small houses.

 Trompete bar and restaurant is a sparkling place with jazz band and excellent food.
 Address: Peldu iela 24, Vecriga.
 Trompete.lv